OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Overview of the Toolbox Structure

 \subsubsection{Initial Condition}

-To initialize different implicit surface shapes, we have implemented many initial conditions which represent shapes such as cylinders, spheres, and lower/upper planes.
-In addition, there are utility functions that operate on these geometry shapes such as union, intersection.
+To initialize different implicit surface shapes, we have implemented many initial conditions that represent shapes such as cylinders, spheres, and lower/upper planes.
+In addition, there are utility functions that operate on these geometry shapes such as union and intersection.
 All of these functions are written with Python and Numpy, and could be easily extended by users using the attribute \textit{grid.vs} exposed by the \textit{grid} object.
+The implementation of these initial conditions can be found in the \textit{odp.Shapes} module (Fig. \ref{fig:toolbox_structure}).